Web page updated 13 June 2017

 To provide up to date information on the participation of Israel and Palestine in international tournaments.
 This is to help activists plan demonstrations and other actions as well as support the development of Palestinian football.

-Narional team matches.
-Below are details of the key matches involving the national Israeli team playing away which provide opportunities for protests.
+Israeli National team matches.
+Below are details of the key matches involving the senior national Israeli team playing away which provide opportunities for protests.

 |Date||Tournament||Home Team / Venue|